tiago-firmino/programming-languages/README.md

 ./makeit.sh <filename>
 ```

+Example tests should be ran in Hands-on mode by copying them to the terminal after ./makeit.sh execution.

 ## Limitations

 - It is a requirement of the interpreter for functions to declare at least one parameter: